Shadow and Colour in Photoshop

 This will select all of the highlighted areas but we need the opposite, so go to;

-SELECT – INVERSE (You can also select this by right clicking on the image).
+(You can also select this by right clicking on the image)

 Now we have the shaded areas selected, but if we made any adjustments at this point, they would appear too harsh and obvious, so we need to soften or "feather" the selection.

-What you should have now, is a selection of the shaded areas with running ants around them and if you now bring up the levels box again, you should have some more adjusting to do.
-Bring the right (white) slider to the base of “the mountain” again and watch the image change.
+What you should have now, is a selection of the shaded areas with running ants around them.
+If you now bring up the levels box again, you should have some more adjusting to do.
+Bring the right (white) slider to the base of "the mountain" again and watch the image change.

 Make sure not to blow out any highlights and stop when the image looks bright enough.